armory/docs/content/en/docs/Overview/overview-halyard.md

 * Which AWS credential profile to use to connect to S3
 * Which S3 bucket to store state in

-So with the Armory extended Halyard , Armory makes it much easier to get your initial Spinnaker up and running by automating a lot of the initial configuration.
+So with the Armory-extended Halyard , Armory makes it much easier to get your initial Spinnaker up and running by automating a lot of the initial configuration.

 Armory uses user provided configuration to deploy a number of Kubernetes manifests to create the mulitple microservices that comprise Spinnaker.